Skip to Main Content

 Research engagement and impact gives researchers the opportunity to learn new skills, build new relationships which can lead to new opportunities, and can build researcher confidence, profile and reputation.

-Accountability and Return on Investment
+Accountability and return on investment

 The traditional definition of academic impact focuses on contributions to field/s of study through publications, citation counts or grants won.
 There is a shift in focus from quantity to quality which stems from a tight fiscal government environment and public accountability pressures, to demonstrate impact in terms of environmental, economic and social impact.